Skip to content

 make docs-build

-Docs-related pull requests and pushes to main also run a dedicated GitHub Actions docs build that executes mkdocs build --strict.
+Docs-related pull requests and pushes to main run a dedicated docs workflow that executes make docs-build.

 CI And Releases